Authentic Lessons for 21st Century Learning

 Extend

-Students view the short video "Why Does Africa Want to Build a Great Green Wall?" to determine how Africa is responding to desertification and how both desertification and the Great Green Wall project represent human-environment interactions.
-Students craft tweets using the Tweet Up strategy to raise awareness of desertification and the Great Green Wall initiative.
+Students view the short video about how Africa is responding to desertification and how both desertification and the Great Green Wall project represent human-environment interactions.

 Evaluate